IBM/ibm-cloud-reference-architectures/README.md

 5. Determine what type of deployment you will be doing.
 There are currently two template FLAVORS available:
    - `full`: Full IBM Cloud reference architecture deployment, including a Key Protect instance.
    - `small`: IBM reference architecture scaled down for a POC environment deployment.
 This includes Key Protect and the clusters have been reduced to single region.
 6. Determine which reference architecture you will be deploying.
-There are currently two options available:
+There are currently four  options available:
    - `vpc`: IBM Cloud - VPC with virtual servers reference architecture
+   - `ocp-base`: IBM Cloud - VP with Red Hat OpenShift reference architecture (the base install without any configuration done to the management and workload clusters)
-   - `ocp`: IBM Cloud - VPC with Red Hat OpenShift reference architecture
+   - `ocp`: IBM Cloud - VPC with Red Hat OpenShift reference architecture with configured management and workload clusters
    - `all`: Will copy all the terraform bundles into your workspace bundles prefixed `000` to `170`
-7. Run the `setup-workspace.sh -t {FLAVOR} -a {ARCH}` script to create a copy of the Terraform scripts in a `workspace/current` directory and generate the SSH keys needed for the various VSI instances.
+7. Run the `setup-workspace.sh -t {FLAVOR} -a {ARCH}` script to create a copy of the Terraform scripts in a `workspace/current` directory and generate the SSH keys needed for the various VSI instances. (**Note:** The command also accepts two optional arguments - `-r` fro "region" and `-n` for "name prefix".
+Both are used to populate the generated `terraform.tfvars` file.)
    ```
    ./setup-workspace.sh -t small -a all
    ```